DriveWorks/IntegrationThemeExample-StylingWithCSS/README.md

     * `projectName` - The name of the Project to render a Specification from.
         * These are pre-filled with supplied Project names, but can be changed if required.

+7. Ensure that the Integration Theme server is running, using any of the available methods (e.g. Personal Web Edition, DriveWorks Live, IIS)
+    * For more information, see [Selecting the Integration Theme](https://docs.driveworkspro.com/Topic/IntegrationThemeSelect).

-7. Open the example HTML files locally (localhost) or on a remote server.
+8. Open the example HTML files locally (localhost) or on a remote server.
     * Ensure `<corsOrigins>` in DriveWorksConfigUser.xml permits request from this location.
     See [Integration Theme Settings](https://docs.driveworkspro.com/Topic/IntegrationThemeSettings) for additional guidance.

-8. If encountering any issues, check the browser's console for error messages (F12)
+9. If encountering any issues, check the browser's console for error messages (F12)

 ### Potential Issues:
 * When serving this example for a domain different to your DriveWorks Live server, e.g. api.my-site.com from company.com, 'SameSite' cookie warnings may be thrown when the Client SDK attempts to store the current session id.